nanobox-io/nanobox-guides-old/source/symfony/index.html.md

 project: symfony
 ---

-This guide will walk you through getting a simple Symfony app up and running on Nanobox.
+This guide will walk you through getting a simple Symfony app up and running with Nanobox.
 This guide was used to create the [nanobox-symfony](https://github.com/nanobox-quickstarts/nanobox-symfony) app found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on Github.

 ## Setup Your Symfony Project
 If you don't already have a Symfony codebase, ...